 And, it can be a great fundraiser for your cause, especially if you can put together a good cast and crew for a pantomime.

 Also, if you can get a sponsor, you can bear the expenses of the costumes and the stage easily.

 Make sure that you send out the news and also tell people to buy a ticket.
 Providing refreshments for a charge will add to your funds raised.

 Colourful wristbands that have people’s names on them are a fun and interesting way to collect funds.

 The best part is that these also create awareness about your cause.

 You can buy these at local stores for a pretty reasonable price when you buy wholesale.

 This is a fundraising idea that does involve some labour, but it can be done nonetheless.

-A jumble sale can be done on any Sunday.
+A jumble sale can be done on any weekend.
 All you have to do is inform people about the event.

 On the day of the event, you just need a few tables and a few people who can manage the money.